How much does a WAV cost?

 |WAV set price options||Customer price|

 |Upgraded tie down straps to 200kg||£0|

 |Privacy glass (medium/large)||£250|

 |Manual side step||£295|

 If you are interested in including any of these options on your next WAV, please speak to your converter about which ones are applicable to the WAV you are considering.

-Prices are subject to review and may change on a quarterly basis.
+Prices above are valid for applications placed between April – June 2019 and may change on a quarterly basis.
 We will continue to work with our WAV suppliers to widen the range of conversion options available at a set price.

 If you require any further options that are not listed above, you will need to speak with your WAV supplier and agree the price directly with them before placing your order.

 Alternatively, you can choose to lease a Nearly New WAV on a shorter three-year lease with a lower Advance Payment than the equivalent new WAV.
 All Nearly New WAVs have been returned to us before the end of the original lease.
 If cost and delivery are important factors to you they can be a great alternative to a new WAV.